bruno-noir/voice-cloning-video-generation/README.md

 ## Introduction

 Welcome to our Voice Cloning and Realistic Video Generation project.
-This project was developed as part of the Techolution AI Done Right Hackathon, aiming to create near-real-time digital twins using advanced voice cloning and video generation techniques.
-Our solution combines cutting-edge AI technologies to produce lifelike digital replicas of individuals, complete with their voices, expressions, and speech.
+This project was developed to create near-real-time digital twins using advanced voice cloning and video generation techniques.
+The solution combines cutting-edge AI technologies to produce lifelike digital replicas of individuals, complete with their voices, expressions, and speech.

 ## Problem Statement